mmichellesvv/Anylang-Excel-Translation-Tool/README.md

 # excel-anylang-translator

-Here is a description focused solely on the Excel translation tool:

----

 # Excel Translation Tool

 Repo provides a Python script for translating the contents of Excel files between different languages.